 The final four semesters include a combination of required studios designed to develop your ability to complete complex interactive projects, with consideration of social and economic factors as they apply to communication strategies.
-At this time will select a specialization in order to focus your studies and experience on specific career objectives.
+Additionally, all students are encouraged to participate in our active internship program and study abroad opportunities.